Managing the Web Client

 - There can be any number of Users defined

-- A User can have an email address that will be honoured by the E-mail plugin when used in Monitor Views
+- A User can have an email address set that is further used by the E-mail plugin as specified in the Monitor Views

 A Windows AD Group is an entity within Nodinite with the name of the Windows group in the form 'Domain\GroupName'.
 In essence